-3 This topic was explored in depth by the core curriculum.
+This topic was explored in depth by the core curriculum.

+This topic was covered in elective coursework.

 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.

 Score explanation: The JMP Problem-Based Learning core curriculum has not addressed the relationship between food/water security, food systems, and climate change.
-Students are eligible to enroll in courses offered by UC Berkeley School of Public Health, including PB HLTH 206D: Food and Nutrition Programs and Policies in Developing Countries, GEOG 130: Food and the Environment, and ESPM 226: Interdisciplinary Food and Agriculture Studies.
+Students are able to take relevant elective courses, such as PB HLTH 206D: Food and Nutrition Programs and Policies in Developing Countries, GEOG 130: Food and the Environment, and ESPM 226: Interdisciplinary Food and Agriculture Studies.
+The new longitudinal curriculum will cover these topics.

-9. Does your medical school curriculum address the outsized impact of climate change on marginalized populations such as those with low SES, women, communities of color, Indigenous communities, children, homeless populations, and older adults?

-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+- 9. Does your medical school curriculum address the outsized impact of climate change on marginalized populations such as those with low SES, women, communities of color, Indigenous communities, children, homeless populations, and older adults? - This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.